Rail transport in Peru: Principal lines

 The Central is extended by the Ferrocarril Huancayo - Huancavelica which was authorised in 1904 (engineer: Charles Weber) but work was interrupted during the World War I and it was not opened throughout (148 km of gauge) until 1926.
 Work was continued but never completed on extending the line to the Pacific coast.
 After a period under provincial government control it was agreed in June 2006 by the Peruvian government that FCCA should go ahead with converting the line to (as had in fact been intended prior to 1919).
 Estimated to take 16 months, the US$33m project was to be funded jointly by the government and CAF – Development Bank of Latin America and the Caribbean.
+This project was finished by October 2010.

 Also connecting with the Central, at La Oroya, is the Cerro de Pasco railway opened in standard gauge form in 1904 to serve ore mining in the Cerro de Pasco district.
 It was thoroughly North American in all its operations and, although primarily a mineral line, did run a passenger operation, latterly known as the “Flamingo” from the consist purchased from the Florida East Coast Railway.
 The owning company was nationalised as Centromín in 1974 and operation of the railway was taken over by FCCA.
 80 km of gauge was completed of a Tambo del Sol-Pachitea line intended eventually to extend to the head of Amazon navigation on the Ucayali River at Pucallpa; this aspiration was abandoned by the government in 1957.